kirschOlli/kirschOlli.github.io/README.md

-An attempt to make projects visible on the internet.
+An attempt to make my projects visible on the internet.
 A basic personal website about my learnings.